-MySQL 5.7 provides a password-expiration capability, to enable database administrators to expire account passwords and require users to reset their password.
+MySQL provides password-expiration capability to enable database administrators to expire account passwords and require users to reset their password.
 This section describes how password expiration works.

 To expire an account password, use the